gitter-lab/active-learning-drug-discovery/README.md

 The datasets used in this study are: PriA-SSB target, 107 PubChemBioAssay targets, and PstP target.
 The specific datasets used in this study can be downloaded from: [doi:xx.xxxx/zenodo.xxxxxxx]().

-The subdirectory also contains a small dataset for testing.
+The subdirectory also contains a small dataset for testing: `datasets/sample_data/`.

 ## active_learning_dd